What are Brainwaves? |

 What is Brainwave Entrainment?

-Brainwave Entrainment refers to the brain's electrical response to rhythmic sensory stimulation, such as pulses of sound or light.
+Brainwave Entrainment (pronounced: "ehn - TRAIN - mint") refers to the brain's electrical response to rhythmic sensory stimulation, such as pulses of sound or light.

 When the brain is presented with a rhythmic stimulus, such as a drum beat for example, the rhythm is reproduced in the brain in the form of these electrical impulses.
 If the rhythm becomes fast and consistent enough, it can start to resemble the natural internal rhythms of the brain, called brainwaves.
 When this happens, the brain responds by synchronizing its own electric cycles to the same rhythm.
 This is commonly called the Frequency Following Response (or FFR):

 FFR can be useful because brainwaves are very much related to mental state.
-For example, a 4 Hz brainwave is associated with sleep, so a 4 Hz sound pattern would help reproduce the sleep state in your brain.
-The same concept can be applied to many other mental states, including concentration, creativity and meditation.
+For example, a 10 Hz brainwave is associated with relaxtion, so a 10 Hz sound pattern would help reproduce the relaxed state in your brain.

 What is Entrainment?